Epinova/epinova-dxp-deployment/Pipelines_NuGet/readme.md

 # Epinova.OptimizelyDxp.Pipelines
-NuGet with YML pipelines that can be used in projects to setup pipelines for deployment to DXP fast and easy.
+NuGet with YML pipelines that can be used in projects to setup pipelines for deployment to Optmizely DXP fast and easy.

 ## Usage/Installation
 Add Epinova NuGet feed to your project/solution and you will be able to install 'Epinova.OptimizelyDxp.Pipelines' NuGet package from the feed.